Make A Difference. Be An Advocate.

 The Network offers rewarding internships to current undergraduate and graduate college students with a course of study related to our work.
 While all internships are unpaid, the experience gained is invaluable!

 General descriptions of internship positions and potential activities are listed below.
-If interested, please email your resume and a cover letter that describes the internship opportunities that you feel are best suited to your skills and areas where you want to learn more to firstname.lastname@example.org with the subject line “Network Internships”.
+If interested, complete our Intern Intake Form.
+In addition, email your resume and a cover letter that describes the internship opportunities that you feel are best suited to your skills and areas where you want to learn more to firstname.lastname@example.org with the subject line “Network Internships”.
 Interns are accepted on a rolling basis, with availability dependent upon current activities and needs.

 - Victim Assist Helpline and Human Trafficking Infoline – assist with public outreach efforts, data entry, and research efforts to provide better services to crime victims.
 Special projects as assigned.